NVIDIA/nvaitc-toolkit/CONTRIBUTING.md

 The labels can only be set and modified by committers.

-### Issue Reporting Disclaimer

-We want to improve the quality of CLA Assistant and good bug reports are welcome!
-But our capacity is limited, thus we reserve the right to close or to not process insufficient bug reports in favor of those which are very cleanly documented and easy to reproduce.
-Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember: CLA Assistant is Open Source and comes without warranty.

-Bug report analysis support is very welcome! (e.g. pre-analysis or proposing solutions)

 ## Contribute Code

 You are welcome to contribute code to NVAITC toolkit in order to fix bugs or to implement new features.